Philadelphia Dog Bite Attorney

 - If a dog is rapidly approaching you, place something between yourself and the dog (backpack, bicycle, etc.)

 It’s important to act quickly after a dog bite injury to protect yourself and improve your chances of success with a future lawsuit.
 Seek medical treatment immediately to prevent diseases and long-term medical complications.
 Delaying treatment will also reflect poorly upon you in a future insurance claim or lawsuit, so a victim should not delay seeing a doctor after any dog-related injury.

 After handling your immediate medical concerns, finding the right Philadelphia dog bite attorney to handle your case is the best next step.
 The right lawyer can help you determine whether you have grounds for a lawsuit against a negligent dog owner, your odds of success with your lawsuit, and the types of compensation you might expect if you win your case.

-The legal team at Rosenbaum & Associates has extensive experience with all types of personal injury claims in the Philadelphia area.
+The experienced dog bite attorneys at the law firm of Rosenbaum & Associates have extensive experience with all types of personal injury claims in the Philadelphia area.
 We offer contingency fee billing to our clients to ensure we provide the best representation possible.
 Our clients do not pay us expenses or legal fees until we win their cases.
 Some clients may even be able to claim their legal fees as damages, making legal representation essentially free.